Accounting and Finance

 conceptual framework and accounting standards introduced in level 5 to solve the challenges of reporting in other areas.
 Inquiry is an active approach to learning which is designed to support students in analysing technical issues, creating valid approaches to reporting and critically evaluating the current IFRS.
 Students will be exposed to technical articles and scholarly reviews and will be expected to draw on these to make informed judgements and sustain arguments on the reporting of financial transactions.
 Students will employ analytical skills to interpret financial statement information and develop an appreciation of the uncertainty and subjective nature of financial reporting.

-Students must pick one of the following modules:
+Students must pick two of the following modules:

 - Strategic Performance Management - 15 credits